AndyPook/a6k.hugo/content/post/2019/dont-group-downloads/index.md

 ---
-title: "Windows, please don't group Downloads"
+title: Windows, please don't group Downloads
 date: 2019-12-05T18:04:58Z
 summary: Starting with Windows 1903, Explorer has started grouping Downloads by date...
 Super annoying.
+tags: ["Windows"]
 ---

 Starting with Windows 1903, Explorer has started grouping Downloads by date.
 You can right-click and change the grouping.
 But it will always revert to group-by date.
 Super annoying.